Mike & Rosie extend a warm

 smallholding's fields and woodland and observe at first hand the various

-plants, birds and animals to be found there, (However, the mowing and
+plants, birds and animals to be found there, (However, the mowing and grazing

-livestock and grass crops, and observe the Country Code) and may use the
+and grass crops, and observe the Country Code) and may use the larger part of the owners' garden,

 Should you wish to go for local walks while

-staying with us, Mike will be happy to advise, and can lend you his local
+staying with us, Mike will be happy to advise, and can lend you his

 Ordinance Survey maps (either Landranger or Explorer series) for any part of